Wiesława Korzeń: Second World War

 In 1940 her father Wacław Siedzik was arrested by the NKVD and once again deported to Russia.
 In 1941 he joined Władysław Anders' Polish Army (he died in Teheran in 1943).
-After their father was exiled, then they moved to Narewka.
-Eugenia was a member of the Home Army and was killed by the Gestapo in September 1943 in the forrest near Białystok.
-During the Second World War, until 1943 all three girls studied in the Salesian Sisters School in Różanystok near Harasimowicze.
-After death of their mother, in late 1943 or early 1944 Wiesława and Danuta joined the Home Army.
+After their father was exiled, they moved to Narewka.
+Eugenia was a member of the Home Army and was killed by the Gestapo in September 1943 in the forest near Białystok.
+During the Second World War, until 1943 the girls studied in the Salesian Sisters School in Różanystok near Harasimowicze.
+After the death of their mother, in late 1943 or early 1944 Wiesława and Danuta joined the Home Army.
 As part of the underground army's training, she acquired medical skills.

-After the Second World War
+Career

-In 1950 Wiesława finished economy at the Academy of Commerce in Szczecin.
-At that time, through her uncle Bruno, she met her future husband, :pl:Roman Korzeń, whom she later married.
+In 1950 Wiesława finished an economics degree at the Academy of Commerce in Szczecin.
+At that time, through her uncle Brunon Tymiński, she met her future husband, Roman Korzeń.
 Together, they had four children: Danuta Jolanta, Aniela, and twins: Lech and Janusz, and grandmother of an architect and an urbanist dr. Anna Tertel.
 Due to a state-assigned work placement, the family moved to the Świętokrzyskie region—first to Ostrowiec, and later to Kielce.

 For many years she worked as the Technikum no 3 (later Technikum im.
 Danuta Siedzikówna) in Kielce.

-Wiesława also worked as an economics teacher at the Economic Secondary School Complex in Kielce, where she was awarded the Gold Cross of Merit for achievements in teaching and educational work: "She has 20 years of exemplary teaching experience.
+Wiesława worked as an economics teacher at the Economic Secondary School Complex in Kielce, where she was awarded the Gold Cross of Merit for achievements in teaching and educational work: "She has 20 years of exemplary teaching experience.
 She achieves very good results in both her educational and mentoring work.
 Actively involved in social initiatives within the teaching community."